InfluxGraph/influxgraph/README.rst

 The two top points provide both

-- A backwards compatible migration path for existing Graphite installations to use InfluxDB as a drop-in storage back-end replacement with no API client side changes required, meaning existing Grafana or other dashboards continue to work as-is
+- A backwards compatible migration path for existing Graphite installations to use InfluxDB as a drop-in storage back-end replacement with no API client side changes required, meaning existing Grafana or other dashboards continue to work as-is.
-- A forwards compatible migration path for native InfluxDB collection agents to expose their data as Graphite API compatible metrics which allows the use of any Graphite API talking tool, the plethora of Graphite API functions, custom functions, multi-series plotting and function support et al
+- A forwards compatible migration path for native InfluxDB collection agents to expose their data via the *Graphite API* which allows the use of any Graphite API talking tool, the plethora of Graphite API functions, custom functions, multi-series plotting and function support et al.

 As of this time of writing, no alternatives exist with similar functionality and compatibility.